-Type of Contract: Full time – 40 hours per week, plus on-call responsibilities
+Type of position: Employment contract, full time – 40 hours per week

 Length of Contract: 12 Months

-The STEPS Center is a shelter for survivors of trafficking and those at-risk exists to protect, empower, and support the recovery and reintegration of survivors and those at-risk of human trafficking.
+The STEPS Center is a safe house for survivors of trafficking and those at-risk exists to protect, empower, and support the recovery and reintegration of its residents.
 The STEPS Center exists through a public-private partnership between SEED and the Kurdistan Regional Government.
-The objectives of the shelter are to 1) provide safe shelter to survivors and those at-risk; 2) provide comprehensive services to survivors necessary to support their recovery and reintegration goals, including services for physical health, mental health, legal support, economic empowerment, social support, and long-term housing options; and 3) equip residents to know and claim their rights.
-The shelter staff are committed to providing services that are survivor-centered, rights-based, trauma informed, and non-discriminatory.
+The objectives of the safe house are to 1) provide safe housing to survivors and those at-risk; 2) provide comprehensive services to survivors necessary to support their recovery and reintegration goals, including services for physical health, mental health, legal support, economic empowerment, social support, and long-term housing options; and 3) equip residents to know and claim their rights.
+STEPS Center staff are committed to providing services that are survivor-centered, rights-based, trauma-informed, and non-discriminatory.

-The Shelter Manager is responsible for the day-to-day management of the shelter for survivors of human trafficking and those at-risk, ensuring all shelter policies, procedures, and guidelines are followed by shelter staff.
-Additionally, the Shelter manager will collaborate with government and NGO partners to ensure holistic service provision within the shelter.
-The Shelter Manager will ensure dignity, respect, and confidentiality of all staff and residents within the shelter, upholding the shelter’s mission, objectives, core values, and guiding principles.
-The safety, health, and wellbeing of shelter residents and staff is the Shelter Manager’s primary objective in addition to successful budget and administrative management of all shelter operations.
+ROLE OF THE SHELTER MANAGER: The Manager is responsible for the day-to-day management of the STEPS Center, a safe house for survivors of human trafficking and those at-risk, ensuring all policies, procedures, and guidelines are followed by staff.
+Additionally, the Manager will collaborate with government and NGO partners to ensure holistic service provision within the home.
+The Manager will ensure the dignity, respect, and confidentiality of all staff and residents within the home, upholding the STEP Center’s mission, objectives, core values, and guiding principles.
+The safety, health, and wellbeing of residents and staff are the Manager’s primary objectives in addition to the successful budget and administrative management of all operations within the home.

 Management & Administration – 50%

-- Ensure all shelter policies and procedures are adhered to within the shelter.
+- Ensure all policies and procedures are adhered to within the home.

-- Lead the Admissions Committee to review assessments for individuals requesting shelter assistance.
+- Lead the Admissions Committee to review assessments for individuals requesting assistance.

 - Provide ongoing supervision to direct reports, including the creation of annual staff work plans and performance reviews.

-- Identify staff training needs and arrange and/or deliver required trainings.
+- Identify staff training needs and arrange and/or deliver the required training.

 - Oversee day-to-day budget and funds management under multiple grants, including making accurate projections and ensuring efficient spending in accordance with donor requirements.

-- Oversee all administrative needs of shelter, including procurement and maintenance.
+- Oversee all administrative needs of the home, including procurement and maintenance.

-- Maintain safety and security systems and procedures within the shelter.
+- Ensure proper maintenance of safety and security systems and procedures within the home.

-- Ensure service delivery within the shelter is in line with SEED and STEPS Center values and operating principles.
+- Ensure service delivery within the home is in line with SEED and STEPS Center values and operating principles.

 Partnership & Coordination Development – 25%

-- Develop strategic partnerships for comprehensive service provision within the shelter, including the vetting of all potential partners.
+- Develop strategic partnerships for comprehensive service provision to residents, including the vetting of all potential partners.

 - Maintain effective relationships through strong, consistent communication with partners and clear written agreements.